All songs were recorded in Binaural

 little forced at 01:37 "Take my heart"

-and even more so in Binaural.
+and even more so in binaural.

 Even at Take 21 Elvis breaks up with very